Glenn Close: 2020s: Continued film work and further acclaim

 In 2022, it was announced that Close would star alongside Andra Day and Mo'Nique in the exorcism drama The Deliverance directed by Lee Daniels for Netflix.
 The film was released in August 2024.
 She also stars alongside Josh Brolin and Peter Dinklage in the Amazon MGM Studios film Brothers, which was released theatrically on October 10, 2024.

-In March 2023, it was announced that Close would star in the upcoming film The Summer Book, based on the novel by Tove Jansson The film, directed by Charlie McDowell, was released in 2024.
+In March 2023, it was announced that Close would star in the upcoming film The Summer Book, based on the novel by Tove Jansson.
+The film, directed by Charlie McDowell, was released in 2024.

 Close was cast alongside Jamie Foxx, Cameron Diaz, and Kyle Chandler in the action-comedy Back in Action, for Netflix.
 The film was released on Netflix globally on January 17, 2025.

+Close starred as devout church lady Martha Delacroix of Wake Up Dead Man (2025), the sequel to Knives Out (2019) and Glass Onion: A Knives Out Mystery (2022).
+Other cast members for the film include Daniel Craig, Jeremy Renner, Andrew Scott, Cailee Spaeny, Josh O'Connor, and Kerry Washington.
+During filming, Close's participation in the filming, which by that point in time had only occurred for two days, was delayed, with Close revealing she got "really hit hard" with both COVID-19 and respiratory syncytial virus (RSV).
+Wake Up Dead Man was released on Netflix on December 12, 2025 to highly positive reviews.

+In May 2026, as part of the TCM Classic Film Festival, Close was honored with a Hand & Footprint Ceremony at the TCL Chinese Theatre in Hollywood.
+She would also present Dangerous Liaisons (1988) at the festival.

+In October 2025, Close was reported to have joined the cast of Javier Calvo and Javier Ambrossi's drama film La bola negra, which premiered at the 2026 Cannes Film Festival.
+She showed interest in the filmmakers after watching the miniseries La mesías, and they find her a role originally devised to be played by a man in the film.
+She set as a condition to perform in Spanish, and subsequently learn how to deliver her Spanish-language lines during the filming of The Hunger Games: Sunrise on the Reaping with help from an Instituto Cervantes teacher.
+Her role was Isabelle Durand, an American scholar devoted to Lorquian research.